MicrosoftDocs/playfab-docs/playfab-docs/features/multiplayer/networking/concepts-chat.md

 ## Audio Inputs and Outputs

-PlayFab Party allows you to choose which audio device(s) will get used by your chat control with the `PartyLocalChatControl::SetAudioInput()` and `PartyLocalChatControl::SetAudioOutput()` methods.
+Party allows you to choose which audio device(s) will get used by your chat control with the `PartyLocalChatControl::SetAudioInput()` and `PartyLocalChatControl::SetAudioOutput()` methods.
 Use the `PartyAudioDeviceSelectionType` enum to change the behavior of these methods: